SabrinaPau/06_eda-youtube-data/README.md

-# Exploratory Data Analysis - an example
+# Exploratory Data Analysis - An example

 In this repository you will work through an example EDA to be prepared for your first EDA project.
 ## Objective